-The Sony Alpha A7S and the Canon EOS Rebel T7i (labelled Canon 800D in some countries) are two digital cameras that were announced, respectively, in April 2014 and February 2017.
+The Sony Alpha A7S and the Canon EOS Rebel T7i (labelled Canon 800D in some countries) are two digital cameras that were officially introduced, respectively, in April 2014 and February 2017.
 The A7S is a mirrorless interchangeable lens camera, while the T7i is a DSLR.
 The cameras are based on a full frame (A7S) and an APS-C (T7i) sensor.
-The Sony has a resolution of 12 megapixel, whereas the Canon provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 12 megapixels, whereas the Canon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A7S vs Canon T7i

 The physical size and weight of the Sony A7S and the Canon T7i are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A7S – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7S – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T7i is notably larger (10 percent) than the Sony A7S.
 Moreover, the T7i is markedly heavier (9 percent) than the A7S.
 It is worth mentioning in this context that the A7S is splash and dust resistant, while the T7i does not feature any corresponding weather-sealing.